-Common term for fluorescence immunohistochemistry, but also includes use of fluorescent dyes for structure detection.
-Often referred to as IF.

-There is definitely an art form to the science of IF.

-Every combination of sample type + antibody + target structure or molecule can require adjustments, additions or subtractions to a "standard" protocol.

-Every step in the protocol has caveats that can dramatically effect your sample structure or staining efficiency (or not).
-And there are often many steps.
+- Common term for fluorescence immunohistochemistry, but also includes use of fluorescent dyes for structure detection.
+Often referred to as IF. - There is definitely an art form to the science of IF. - Every combination of sample type + antibody + target structure or molecule can require adjustments, additions or subtractions to a "standard" protocol. - Every step in the protocol has caveats that can dramatically effect your sample structure or staining efficiency (or not).
+And there are often many steps. - Use minimum amount of reagents necessary

-The basic idea
+The basic idea of IF

-Specific detection of target molecules using antibodies (immunohistochemistry) or fluorescent dyes (chemicals that directly label a structure) to create contrast between the structure and the background
+Specific detection of target molecules using antibodies (immunohistochemistry) or fluorescent dyes (chemicals that directly label a structure) to create fluorescent contrast between your structure of interest and the background